oToUC/helpdesk-node-angular/README.md

 A framework to build a responsive web page.
 This application was used "Sticky footer with navbar" template.

 - **Angular.js**
 JavaScript MVC framework.
-With Angular, Helpdesk has a beautiful MVC in JavaScript.
+With Angular, Helpdesk has a beautiful MVC architecture.

+- **Sass**
+The main CSS file was build with SASS and compiled with Grunt.
+- **Grunt**
+Build tool for Sass.
+I used following npm package to set up in the begining of the developement.
-- Sass
+- grunt-contrib-watch
-- Grunt
+- grunt-contrib-compass
--
+- grunt-contrib-sass

 ### Front-End technologies in Helpdesk
 - Node.js
 - Express.js